5 Ways of Adding newline in VBA (Carriage Return)

 An example of vbNewLine constant for adding a new line

-We have two string-type variables and assigned both texts after declaration.
+We have two string-type variables and assign both texts after declaration.

 The code: